Trees

 Wherever there is opportunity for a larger tree species, it should be taken.
 There will be more opportunity to deliver smaller specimens, but a mix, including a range of sizes is essential for structural and species diversity.

-The information set out is proven and will help to achieve successful tree planting for Trafford.
+The information set out is proven and will help to deliver successful tree planting.
 It is not intended to stifle innovation or variety.
-However, where there is a departure from the information set out herein, this should be justified by a Landscape Architect or Arboriculturalist.
+However, where there is a departure from the information set out herein, this should be justified by a Landscape Architect or Arboriculturalist who can demonstrate knowledge of the local climate, soil conditions and how to successfully establish the right type of trees within the Borough.

 Species selection